Skip to content

 • I do not encourage trespassing.
 Ever.

-• I avoid identifying private individuals in sensitive situations unless it is necessary and documented.
+• I avoid identifying private individuals in sensitive situations unless it’s necessary and documented

 Disclosures

-Anonymous tips are accepted, but stories need verification.
+Anonymous tips are accepted.
+But stories still need verification.

 Share this: